-Rangers have 'game-plan & belief' to reach final
+Rangers have 'gameplan & belief' to reach final

 "They are not available and I have made my plans after watching the opponent playing.

-"I will choose the right game-plan and we need the players to perform well.
+"I will choose the right gameplan and we need the players to perform well.
 We showed on Sunday [a 3-1 comeback win with 10 men at Motherwell] the players who are still in the team can perform.
 We need a big performance on Thursday."

 After finishing second to Lyon in the group stage, Rangers have dispatched Borussia Dortmund, Red Star Belgrade and Sporting Braga on a memorable run to the last four.